 In 1931 the ‘International Commission on Illumination’ (CIE) created the CIE 1931 RGB and CIE 1931 XYZ color spaces which for the first time linked the pure spectrum of color (the actual electromagnetic wavelengths of the visible spectrum) with the human perception of color.

 Looking at the chromaticity diagram you can see the wavelengths of light (in nanometers) indicated around the outer boundary.
 The boundary defines the limit of maximum saturation that can be perceived by human vision.

-In this diagram you can also see an arc which defines the chromaticity of perfect black body light sources of various temperatures marked in degrees Kelvin.
+In this diagram you can also see an arc which represents the color of light radiated by black body light sources at various temperatures marked in degrees Kelvin.

-So simply put the CIE XYZ color space defines the full extent of every color human vision can perceive.
-That’s all you need to remember.
+The CIE 1931 XYZ color space defines the full extent of every color human vision can perceive.

-So, a ‘color space’ as we typically use it refers to an accepted standard defining a limited set of colors that a particular technology is able to describe, with Red, Green and Blue extents (primary chromaticities) that are mapped to sit inside the full CIE XYZ space.
+A video color space refers to an accepted standard defining a limited set of colors that can be encoded for a particular technology.
+These limits can be defined as a triangle with Red, Green and Blue extents (primary chromaticities) that are mapped to sit inside the full CIE XYZ space.